-AFRICAN DIASPORA STUDIES MAJOR
+AFRICAN DIASPORA STUDIES MAJOR (Not offered in 2019-2020)

 Each student will need at least 39 credits in African Diaspora Studies (ADS).
-All Level II majors in African Diaspora Studies must declare a concentration within the ADS programme.
+All Level II majors in African Diaspora Studies (ADS) must declare a concentration within the ADS programme.
 All students who are completing Level I, but are also taking Level II courses must also declare a concentration.
-Majors should do 4 courses from the same concentration across Levels II and III.\
+Majors should do 4 courses from the same concentration across Levels II and III.